abhi7991/Neo4j-Demo/README.md

 **Steps to Reproduce**

 1) Clone the repo

+2) Create a new environment and install the `requirements.txt`

-2) Create an .env file with the following variables -
+3) Create an `.env file` with the following variables -

 ```
 NEO4J_URI = ''